ava-labs/awm-relayer/README.md

 ### API

 #### `/relay`
-- Used to manually relay a warp message.
+- Used to manually relay a Warp message.
 The body of the request must contain the following JSON:
 ```json
 {
  "blockchain-id": "<cb58-encoding of blockchain ID>",